Muxazuxa/Chat_archive_bot/readme.md

 ## Description

-Add bot to telegram chat.
+Add bot to telegram chat, bot archivates all messages to file and send to emailbox.

 ## Installation